 - The agency will conduct a study of corporate documentation, policies and procedures, rules, terms, conditions and procedures of the games to be offered.

 Once all three areas are successfully completed, if the application was successful, the MGA will permit 60 days to complete the set-up a trial implementation of the planned operation, after which they can request a system review performed by an independent 3rd party selected by the MGA at the applicant’s expense.
 The review will audit the live environment to validate it against the proposed application.
-Any significant changes between the plan and actual system will require the applicant to re-apply in a completely new process.
+Any significant changes between the plan and the actual system will require the applicant to re-apply in a completely new process.

 Malta company incorporation cost

-Business wishing to establish a corporate presence in Malta must register with the Malta Business Registry, and take the necessary preliminary steps including paying the company registration fees, as follows:
+A business wishing to establish a corporate presence in Malta must register with the Malta Business Registry, and take the necessary preliminary steps including paying the company registration fees, as follows:

 The relevant official documentation for company formation, including certified copies of identification documents, references and declarations by trustees where applicable must be forwarded to the Registrar of Companies.
-Evidence of paid up share capital in the form of a bank deposit advice should also be produced.
+Evidence of paid-up share capital in the form of a bank deposit advice should also be produced.
 Upon registration, the Registrar will issue a certificate of registration, showing that the company has been officially registered.

 The company formation fees payable to the Malta Registrar of Companies for the registration of a company are calculated on the basis of the total authorised share capital, and the mode of payment, where electronic payment is considerably cheaper than for paper payment.

-Preliminary expenses for search and reservation of a company name, establishment of an approved bank account, documentation of the corporation’s Articles and so on must also be taken into account.
+Preliminary expenses for search and reservation of a company name, the establishment of an approved bank account, documentation of the corporation’s Articles and so on must also be taken into account.

 Malta gaming license cost